chegger/gbooksdldr/README.md

 # gbooksdldr
-A python3 script for downloading books from Google Books URLs
+A Chrome Extension for downloading books from Google Books URLs